Bounding Pinch Point Schemes of Projected Surfaces: Generalization

 \section{Generalization}

 In this section, we wish to strengthen the classification result of Theorem \ref{thm:ppbound}.
-The length of the pinch scheme is always even (this is a consequence of N\"oether's theorem and Equation (\ref{ppformula})).
+The length of the pinch point scheme is always even (this is a consequence of N\"oether's theorem and Equation \eqref{equation:pinch}).
 A general projection of the Veronese surface to $\P^3$ admits 6 pinch points; this is the smallest non-minimal number for a surface in $\P^5$.
 It is natural to wonder, are there other surfaces which are close to minimal with respect to the length of their pinch point scheme?

-Theorem \ref{thm:generalization} below gives a characterization of surfaces $Y = \phi(X)$, where $\phi:X\to\P^N$ is an uncrumpled map on a smooth surface $X$ and where $N$ is large enough, such that the difference between $\pin{\phi}$ and $2N-6$ is fixed.
-Before we state and prove that result, Lemma \ref{lem:ruledinnerproj} characterizes surfaces whose inner projection is ruled. \begin{lemma} In the context of Setting \ref{innerprojectionsetting}, if $\wt{\phi}(\wt{X})$ is ruled by lines, then either $Y$ is ruled by lines or $Y$ is the Veronese surface in $\P^5$. \end{lemma} \begin{proof} Since $\wt{\phi}$ is uncrumpled by Theorem \ref{thm:uncrumpled} and since $\wt{\phi}(\wt{X})$ is ruled, $\wt{X}$ is a $\P^1$-bundle over a smooth curve $B$ with bundle map $\rho:\wt{X}\to B$.
-For a general point $b\in B$, let $R = \rho^{-1}(b)\subset \wt{X}$ be a general ruling, so that $\wt{\zeta}\cdot R = 1$.
-By the push-pull formula,
+Theorem \ref{thm:generalization} below gives a characterization of surfaces $Y = \phi(X)$, where $\phi:X\to\P^N$ is an uncrumpled map on a smooth surface $X$ and where $N$ is large enough, such that the difference between $\gamma_2$ and $2N-6$ is fixed.
+Before we state and prove that result, Lemma \ref{lem:ruledinnerproj} characterizes surfaces whose inner projection is ruled.
+Note that we continue to maintain the context of Setting \ref{innerprojectionsetting} in this section.